Yang Zixing: Career

 After university in 1982, Yang was despatched to Gansu Provincial Forestry Department.
 He joined the Chinese Communist Party (CCP) in August 1984.

 In December 1989, Yang became deputy director of the Office of Gansu Provincial Poverty Alleviation Office, rising to director in March 1993.

 In May 2000, Yang was admitted to member of the CCP Longnan Municipal Committee, the city's top authority.
 He was also vice mayor in September 2000 and subsequently deputy party secretary in December 2004.

 In April 2005, Yang was named acting mayor of Dingxi, confirmed in July of the same year.
 He was party secretary, the top political position in the city, in February 2008, concurrently serving as chairperson of the People's Congress.

 He was chosen as executive deputy head of the Organization Department of the CCP Gansu Provincial Committee in November 2013 and subsequently vice governor of Gansu in June 2015.
 He retired in January 2018.

 Downfall

 On 20 July 2017, Yang was given a warning as a measure of party discipline for the ecological environment destruction in Qilian Mountains.

 On 12 June 2024, Yang was suspected of "serious violations of laws and regulations" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
 On December 12, he was expelled from the CCP.
 On December 27, the Supreme People's Procuratorate signed an arrest order for him for taking bribes.

 On 6 May 2025, Yang was indicted on suspicion of accepting bribes.
+On October 31, he was sentenced to 14 years in prison and fined 5 million yuan ($700,000) for accepting bribes and abusing his influence for personal gain, and received a 4-million-yuan fine for bribery, all property gained from the bribery would be turned over to the national treasury.